-Phacus lismorensis (Playfair, 1921)
+Phacus lismorensis Playfair, 1921

 Most likely ID: n.a.

-Synonym: Phacus Rostafinskii, Phacus longicauda var. ovalis
+Synonyms: Phacus Rostafinskii, Phacus longicauda var. ovalis

 Sampling location: Simmelried, Ulmisried